 Brambles had previously committed to establishing diversity targets during 2011 in its 2010 Sustainability Report.
 In determining the measurable objectives for achieving diversity, the Company considered a number of areas that it believed were important to both demonstrate and achieve a diverse workforce.
-These included:
+These included nationality, professional background and gender.